accelerated-text/accelerated-text/docs/annotated-text-json.md

 ### JSON structure

-Both types of elements are represented by a [JSON] object with some of these fields:
+Both groups of elements are represented by a [JSON] object with some of these fields:

 ```yaml
 id:                 element-uuid-0001   # required